 Traumatic Brain Injuries occur when a sudden trauma causes damage to the brain.
 TBI can result when an object pierces the skull and enters brain tissue, or when the head suddenly and violently hits an object.
 In the short-term, moderate and severe TBIs can cause seizures, pupil dilation, slurred speech, weakness, loss of coordination, and increased confusion, restlessness, and agitation.
 In some instances, bleeding can occur inside the skull, causing a pool of blood to effectively squeeze brain tissue already naturally crammed tight inside the cranium.

-A Concussion is a form of TBI caused by a bump, blow, or jolt that can change the way your brain normally works.
+When defining a concussion most would label it as a form of TBI caused by a bump, blow, or jolt that can change the way your brain normally works.
 Concussions can also occur from a blow to the body that causes the head and brain to move quickly back and forth.
 In effect, brain tissue sloshes from one side of the skull to another, with accompanying strain and a stretching and damaging of brain cells.
 Additionally, the tissue damage (not visible to a casual observer) causes chemical changes within the various lobes of the brain.
 These chemical changes are just as significant as actual tissue damage, if not more.
 Again, a Concussion can occur with or without a direct blow to the head; all that is needed is enough force to cause the head to rapidly move back and forth.

 Health care professionals describe a concussion as a “mild” TBI.
 Even so, the effects can be serious.
 Symptoms of a Concussion may include a brief loss of consciousness, headache, confusion, lightheadedness, dizziness, blurred vision, ringing in the ears, lethargy, a change in sleep patterns, behavioral or mood changes, and trouble with memory, concentration, attention, and thinking.
 The neurochemicals released as part of the brain’s healing process render the sufferer more susceptible to daily stress as well.
 Certain personality problems are often worsened by the trauma.
 This constellation of symptoms associated with Concussions is called Post-Concussive Syndrome, and can be permanent, or can improve after several months or years.